Due to COVID-19, we regret that the Newman Exploration Travel Fund award competition is on hold for the foreseeable future.

 - Staff selected to participate will be required to comply with University Human Resources policies and procedures regarding the use of vacation time and/or unpaid leave.
 Staff must have the written approval of their supervisor acknowledging the anticipated duration of travel to apply for a grant.

-Using the travel budget template, fill in your proposed costs for:
+All applications must submit a Budget Portfolio in the form of a single PDF file.
+Using the travel budget template, applicants must fill in proposed costs for:

 - Local and/or inter-city transportation